About the Award

 Where will the award ceremony be held?

-The celebration of 2024 Laurates will be held on 16 May 2024 in Copenhagen, Denmark, and livestreamed on this website.
+The celebration of 2024 Laurates was held on 16 May 2024 in Copenhagen, Denmark, and livestreamed on this website.

 Are there other events hosted by The Daylight Award?